Swap to Sports or Tourism or go back to all job sectors

 You can get into this job through:

 You can qualify as a swimming teacher by doing Level 1 and Level 2 teaching qualifications awarded by Swim England or the Swimming Teachers' Association (STA).
+You do not need teaching experience to enrol.

 You'll need to: